godaddy/gasket/packages/gasket-plugin-command/README.md

 ```

 Because this lifecycle runs _before_ for the [configure] lifecycle, only the
-partial gasket config is available (see step 5 below).
+partial Gasket config is available (see step 5 below).

 ### configure